golanlevin/60-212/2026/assignments/assignment_3_color.md

 ![magma-gradient.png](https://raw.githubusercontent.com/golanlevin/60-212/refs/heads/main/openprocessing_images/magma-gradient.png)

 **Above**: The "Magma" color palette is a sequential colormap by Nathaniel J. Smith and Stefan van der Walt.
-It is designed to be perceptually uniform even when viewed by persons with common forms of color vision deficiency, and when printed in black-and-white.
-It is widely used in scientific imaging, as in this [thermal camera](https://www.youtube.com/watch?v=WkxKrk8lqE4).
+It is designed to be perceptually uniform even when viewed by persons with common forms of color vision deficiency, and when printed in black-and-white. *Note how it passes through several different colors.* It is widely used in scientific imaging, as in this [thermal camera](https://www.youtube.com/watch?v=WkxKrk8lqE4).
 (Note, this is just an *example* of a multi-color gradient; you are not asked to reproduce this gradient specifically.)
 The lines above it show the intensity of the individual RGB channels.

 Now observe how David Aerne and Rik Oostenbroek have developed [an entire artwork](https://verloop.xyz/) out of multi-stop gradients:
 ![verloop](https://raw.githubusercontent.com/golanlevin/60-212/refs/heads/main/2026/assignments/img/3/aerne_verloop.png)